LDT TEACHING ASSISTANT (TA) PROGRAM

-These are intended to allow the Apprentice to become more familiar with the course content and format as well as standard CHI procedures.
-In addition, it allows the Apprentice to work with a variety of Certified CHI Instructors to observe different teaching styles with consistent course content.
+These are intended to allow the Apprentice to become more familiar with the course content, format, and standard CHI procedures.
+In addition, it allows the Apprentice to work with various Certified CHI Instructors to observe different teaching styles with consistent course content.

 Satisfactory completion of at least:

 - Four LDT1